-C. Extreme Ultraviolet Images
+217 C. Extreme Ultraviolet Images

 Although measuring the EUV spectral irradiance is important, understanding those emissions requires that you also have images at those wavelengths showing how the source regions of the emissions vary in both space and time.
-Extreme ultraviolet images from the Atmospheric Imaging
+Extreme ultraviolet images from the Atmospheric Imaging Assembly (AIA) on SDO were sonified as complete images, subimages, and a time sequence of subimages.
+AIA provides 10 passbands: seven EUV, two ultraviolet, and one visible light.
+AIA 193 Å images were selected as they highlighted the desired coronal details.
+We will describe different ways to sonify an AIA image from 18 Mar 2018 (20190318 235553 2048 0193.jpg).

-Assembly (AIA)12 on SDO were sonified as complete images, subimages, and a time sequence of 203 subimages.
-AIA provides 10 passbands, seven EUV, two ultraviolet, and one visible light.
-AIA 204 193 Å images were selected as they highlighted the desired coronal details.
-We will describe 205 different ways to sonify an AIA image from 18 Mar 2018 (20190318 235553 2048 0193.jpg).
-206 Images are difficult to sonify because they are dense in information.
-At a moderate pulse 207 of 300 bpm, a 512×512 image would take almost 15 hours to complete and a full-resolution 208 (4096×4096) AIA image would require 40 days.
-Many people have a hard time remembering tone sequences and whatever is happening near the end would be disconnected from the begin-210 ning.
-We overcome this by either binning the image to a smaller number of pixels or selecting 211 subimages.
-Assuming a person can remember tone sequences for a few minutes, we aim to create 212 sonifications that last three minutes by binning the image to 32×32 pixels or by using much higher 213 pulse rates (up to 3000 bpm).
-Pieces such as John Cage's Organ2/ASLSP (As Slow as Possible) 214 may be written for performance times of hours to years, but the density of notes is far smaller in 215 these pieces.
-According to https://www.aslsp.org/de/klangwechsel.html, only 29 notes have been 216 sounded since a 639 year version of the piece was begun in 2001.
-An AIA image would sound 29 217 notes in the first 5.8 s at our standard tempo of 300 bpm.
-218 AIA science data is served as monochromatic, 14 bit, files using the Flexible Image Transport 219 but starting from the original FITS files would produce very similar results once a logarithmic 224 scaling was applied.
-By applying the luminosity form to all JPEG images it is easier to analyze 225 any image with a three-color format.
-Images are then sampled along a Hilbert curve as described 226 above.
-One initial image is shown in Figure 4, with the left image overdrawn with a raster scan 227 and the right image overdrawn with a Hilbert curve, which will be described in Section IV below.
-228 The image was sampled in two different resolutions.
-The higher register (pitches 60-120) was 229 scaled from the 32×32 binned image and assigned the SOPRANO_SAX timbre.
-The lower 230 register (pitches 48-96) was scaled from a 16×16 binned image resampled to 32×32 so that both 231
+Compared with time series data, we found that images are difficult to sonify because they 225 are dense in information and have variations in two directions.
+As an example of density, a 226 sonified $512 \times 512$ image would take almost 15 hours to listen to at a moderate tempo of 300 bpm, 227 and a full-resolution (4096×4096) AIA image would require 40 days.
+Many people have a hard 228 time remembering tone sequences and whatever is happening near the end would be disconnected 229 from the beginning.
+We overcome this by either binning the image to a smaller number of pixels 230 or selecting subimages.
+Based on our experiences when playing our sonifications, where we 231 found that a person can remember tone sequences for a few minutes, we aim to create sonifications 232 that last three minutes by binning the image to $32 \times 32$ pixels or by using much higher tempos (up 233 to 3000 bpm).
+Pieces such as John Cage's Organ/ASLSP (As Slow as Possible) may be written 234 for performance times of hours to years, but the density of notes is far smaller in these pieces.
+235 Only 29 notes have been sounded since a 639 year version of the piece was begun in 2001 at the 236 Burchardikirche in Halberstadt, Germany.
+An AIA image would sound 29 notes in the first 237 5.8 s at our standard tempo of 300 bpm.
+238

-System (FITS).
-13 Quicklook AIA images are served as JPEG files created from the FITS data using 220 log scaling and an arbitrary color table.
-There is no information in the separate color channels.
-The JPEG images used here were converted to greyscale using the luminosity form to weight the individual red (R), green (G), and blue (B) channels:
+AIA science data is served as monochromatic, $4k \times 4k$ , 14 bit files using the Flexible Image Transport System (FITS).
+To make these sonifications more accessible to students, we elected to use the quicklook AIA images that are served as JPEG files created from the FITS data using log scaling and an arbitrary color table.
+Concentrating on converting JPEG images allowed us to test the algorithms using images with higher contrast features.
+The JPEG images were converted to greyscale using the luminosity form of relative luminance to weight the individual red (R), green (G), and blue (B) channels: